kaakaww/vuln-grpc-kotlin/README.md

-# A GRPC API vulnerable app
+# A gRPC API vulnerable app

 For testing hawkscan GRPC and protobuf capabilities.